 As an aside it may be noticed that when I.Q. levels are connected to civilizational stages like this, I.Q. becomes an absolute scale, rather than the merely relative scale it constitutes when derived from test score statistics.

-Societies with large-scale organization and other advanced features, which require a modal I.Q. of at least 80 according to the above section, have been founded by peoples who priorly had been living in areas with moderate to cold climates where they had to deal with harsh conditions.
+Societies with large-scale organization and other advanced features, which require a modal I.Q. of at least 80 according to the above section, have been founded by peoples who had priorly been living in areas with moderate to cold climates, where they had to deal with harsh conditions.
 In such periods they withdrew to places that were still inhabitable, but nevertheless many were undoubtedly killed by food shortage or cold, and those surviving were a select few.

-When later the climate became better permanently (or when they migrated to more friendly areas) these were the people who became the founders of large civilizations.
+Later, when the climate became better permanently (or when they migrated to more friendly areas) these were the people who became the founders of large civilizations.
 The raw ice-age intelligence was then apparently invested, crystallized, into culture.
 And again later, it appears the intelligence that had led to civilization was in some cases lost, possibly because the selective pressure that had produced it (cold conditions) had disappeared, possibly also by other dysgenic phenomena that inevitably occur in high civilization.

 The pattern seems to be that cold conditions produce peoples of high intelligence.
 This intelligence is initially of a raw and uncultured nature, visual-spatial rather than verbal.
 When conditions then improve, one uses this new intelligence to build civilizations.
 In that process, culture is produced, language refined, and verbal ability rises.
 For some time, overall intelligence may be rising as a result of increasing verbal ability.
 But then, through relaxed selection pressure and other dysgenic effects inherent to civilization, general intelligence starts going down, mainly on the visual-spatial aspects.
 Eventually, civilization may disappear again, or be taken over by another people still in the eugenic phase of this process.

 Characteristic for the dysgenic phase are high verbal ability (which facilitates deceit and relativistic philosophizing), decreasing visual-spatial and (somewhat later) decreasing numerical ability and therewith decreasing general intelligence, and a highly cultured, sophisticated, permissive, decadent-degenerative nature on the whole.
-Western civilization, the product of the Germanic peoples, has probably entered this phase in the second half of the twentieth century.
+Western civilization, the product of the Germanic peoples, has likely entered this phase in the second half of the twentieth century.
 A pivotal point that precedes the steepest decline is probably the abolishment of death penalty and corporal punishment.
 The decline of visual-spatial ability is illustrated magnificently, though unintendedly, by the unmistakable deterioration of architecture and visual art in the Western world over the twentieth century and later.

-Regardless whether "Out of Africa" or "multi-regional" is correct, the current several subspecies of Homo sapiens, usually called "races", have formed as a result of relative geographic isolation.
+Regardless of whether "Out of Africa" or "multi-regional" is correct, the current several subspecies of Homo sapiens, usually called "races", have formed as a result of relative geographic isolation.
 Contrary to the popular fallacy that evolution is a slow process, it may have happened quite fast, and in the case of "Out of Africa" much of this subspeciation has likely taken place within the last about 12 000 years.

 On the top level one can distinguish about five subspecies and one "mixed" group, while each of these are further subdivided into a very large number of what one may call "ethnic groups" or "peoples".
 There are also more refined classifications with a greater number of groups at the top level, like ten or twelve.
 The major top-level subspecies may be described as follows:

 The most sizeable in terms of population are the first three hereof, as well as the "mixed" group.
-Despite present-day methods of long-distance travel which have reduced geographic isolation, and despite all of the migration, on the reproductive level the largest subspecies — Negroid, Caucasoid, Mongoloid — remain isolated.
+Despite present-day methods of long-distance travel, which have reduced geographic isolation, and despite all of the migration, on the reproductive level the largest subspecies — Negroid, Caucasoid, Mongoloid — remain isolated.
 The vast majority from these groups marry and procreate strictly within their own subspecies.
 And although one to two percent do marry interracially, the resulting offspring is mostly not bred back into the top-level subspecies but permanently added to the "mixed" group, because of the tendency of mixed-race people to marry and live among other mixed-race people.
 There is no question of that the largest subspecies are en masse blending into one homogeneous light-brown people, as some naively think, but rather they retain their isolated, divergent course, while a mixed-race group is forming next to them.
-In fact, geographically one can identify large areas which are primarily populated by peoples who have been of mixed ancestry for many generations already, and some even speak of a "girdle" of racial mixing that lies roughly between the tropics and the moderate latitudes of the northern hemisphere.
+In fact, geographically one can identify large areas that are primarily populated by peoples who have been of mixed ancestry for many generations, and some even speak of a "girdle" of racial mixing that lies roughly between the tropics and the moderate latitudes of the northern hemisphere.
 Areas of racial mixing, in particular the Middle East, may well have been where speciation took place with regard to important species like Homo erectus and Homo sapiens, who subsequently populated the world from there in their respective eras.

 So effectively, the subspeciation of Homo sapiens is not a thing from the remote past that is now rapidly being undone in our "global village"; on the contrary it is ongoing, and may lead to speciation, that is, to the formation of separate human species, provided the circumstances under which the respective groups are living remain or become sufficiently different (which at present appears to be the case, especially considering that the contrasts between the various parts of the world are increasing rather than decreasing; or, as some phrase it, "The rich get richer and the poor get poorer").
-This would be nothing new, as humans — Homo — are a genus that has over the past two million years comprised multiple species already: habilis, ergaster, erectus, heidelbergensis, the many "archaic sapiens" and pre-Neanderthal forms, neanderthalensis, Denisovans, floriensis, sapiens, and so on.
+This would be nothing new, as humans — Homo — are a genus that has, over the past two million years, comprised many species already: habilis, ergaster, erectus, heidelbergensis, the many "archaic sapiens" and pre-Neanderthal forms, neanderthalensis, Denisovans, floriensis, sapiens, and so on.
 In fact, the eventual formation of a new genus is also thinkable.

 Apart from this "natural" process, there may be developments related to "artificial" forms of evolution, like eugenics, genetic manipulation, "cyborgs", and robots.
 Although some find it attractive to think of those as being "the" future of humankind, it is more realistic that such developments will take place in small elites next to the natural course of evolution of the existing human species just sketched.
 It is unlikely to impossible that such technologies would be applied to all living humans.